Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 ## Configuration Options

 ### Kill Logger
-This option will stops the logger services and silence logs.
-Enable this option to reduces performance overhead.
+Stops system logging services to reduce background activity and performance overhead.

 ::: warning
-Do NOT enable this option if you're testing ROMs or apps as it will completely disable system logging.
-Software that depends on `logd` service will not working properly!
+Do **NOT** enable this if you're debugging ROMs or apps.
+It disables system logging entirely, which may cause issues with apps that rely on `logd`.
 :::

 ### DND on Gameplay
-Enable do not disturb mode when playing games. limits interruptions from notifications and calls, allowing you to play your favorite games without any distraction.
+Automatically enables **Do Not Disturb** mode while gaming to block notifications and interruptions, ensuring an uninterrupted experience.

 ### Default CPU Governor
-Default CPU governor to be used on Normal profile.
-The CPU governor determines power and performance trade-offs.
+Sets the CPU governor used in the **Normal** profile.
+The governor determines how the CPU scales frequency based on system load, affecting both power efficiency and performance.

 ### Powersave CPU Governor
-Choose the CPU governor specifically for the Powersave profile, which is optimized for battery life, by default this option will follow default CPU governor.
+Defines the CPU governor for the **Powersave** profile, optimized for battery life.
+If not explicitly set, it will use the default CPU governor.

 ### Edit Gamelist
-Edit the list of games and other performance-intensive applications.
-When these apps are active, Encore Tweaks will automatically apply the "Performance" profile.
+Allows you to manage a list of games and performance-demanding apps.
+When any listed app is launched, Encore Tweaks automatically switches to the **Performance** profile.

 ### Save Logs
-Save Encore daemon logs to internal storage, this log can help with troubleshooting.
+Stores Encore daemon logs in internal storage for troubleshooting purposes.
+These logs can help diagnose issues or confirm profile behavior.